Marvel Rivals: Ranks Overview

 Marvel Rivals Competitive Rules Explained

-The ranked mode in Marvel Rivals uses a structured ruleset to ensure fair competition.
-Here is the short summary of how the core mechanics work in Season 5.5:
+The ranked mode in Marvel Rivals follows a specific set of rules to maintain competitive integrity.
+Here is a brief summary of the core mechanics for Season 5.5:

-- Chrono Protection: This serves as a safety net for players in Gold rank and below.
-It prevents immediate demotion after a loss by consuming a shield charge instead of dropping your rank points.
+- Chrono Protection: This safety mechanic is available for players in Gold rank and below.
+It prevents immediate rank demotion by consuming protection charges instead of rank points.

 All Ranks in Marvel Rivals